 In 1988 a group of cartoonists, collectors and lovers of the art form came together as The Cartoon Art Trust with the aim of founding a museum dedicated to collecting, exhibiting, promoting and preserving the best of British cartoon art.
-After a decade of exhibiting in smaller venues, in February 2006 the Cartoon Museum opened to the public at its current home in central London, very near the British Museum.
+After a decade of exhibiting in smaller venues, in February 2006 the Cartoon Museum opened to the public in central London, very near the British Museum.
+In 2019 the museum moved to its current home at 63 Wells Street in Fitzrovia, just 5 minutes walk from Oxford Circus tube station.

 The museum runs events and workshops for schools & colleges, families, children and adults.
 The classroom can be booked for children’s birthday workshops, and the whole museum can be hired to host special events for businesses and social groups.
 There is also a library of 5,000 books on comics and cartoons which is available for research purposes by appointment.